Go.Compare: Public image

 In August 2019 the company received criticism from road safety organisations after debuting an advert depicting the Gio Compario character crashing into a tree and flipping over.
 The Advertising Standards Authority received over 70 complaints regarding the advertisement.

+In July 2023, Go.Compare announced a four-year deal with the Welsh Rugby Union (WRU) as back of shirt sponsor, which also supports grassroots rugby development across Wales.